dita-ot/docs/reference/markdown/Markdown-schema.md

 Body content.
 ```

 The `$schema` value is URI that is mapped to a parser configuration.
-This defined which the document should be parsed, i.e. which Markdown flavour it uses.
+This defines how the document should be parsed, i.e. which Markdown flavor it uses.
 Markdown schema definition is similar to XML document type declaration or `<?xml-model?>` processing instruction where the document defines how it should be optionally validated.

 The `$schema` key must be the first key in the YAML header.